Guide to Selecting Legal Representation

 Read Applying for Disability Benefits After Brain Injury more information on Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI).

-About the Brain Injury Association of America's Preferred Attorneys Program
+About the Preferred Attorneys Program

 The BIAA Preferred Attorneys Program was established to help people with brain injuries and their families in identifying qualified legal representation.
 The lawyers who participate in the program are actively involved in the brain injury and legal communities.
 BIAA does not guarantee success or warranty the lawyers in its program.
 The ultimate decision of who you choose to represent you is yours to make after carefully considering all the options.